Webinar

 Professional development

 Are you an instructional designer or faculty member looking to make a real impact on student outcomes?
-Join us for an engaging fireside chat with Dr. Sherri Braxton, Director for Digital Innovation at Bowdoin College, as we explore how these two crucial roles can work together to create a culture of academic excellence.
-While Centers for Teaching and Learning offer valuable professional development opportunities, many faculty members struggle to fully utilize these resources and apply their learning in the classroom.
+Join us for an engaging fireside chat with Dr. Sherri Braxton, Director for Digital Innovation at Bowdoin College, and Dr. Kelvin Thompson, Vice Provost for Online Strategy and Teaching Innovation at the University of Louisville, as we explore how these two crucial roles can work together to create a culture of academic excellence.
+While Centers for Teaching and Learning offer valuable professional development opportunities, especially for the creation and teaching of online and blended courses, many faculty members struggle to fully utilize these resources and apply their learning in the classroom.
 By building strong partnerships between instructional designers and faculty, we can bridge this gap and create a shared language that puts student success at the forefront.

 Registration for this webinar is closed.